 Note about privacy: We will not share your request publicly, but it may be seen by members of the FYB team and some of our prayer partners.
 If you wish to stay anonymous, you can write “Anonymous” in the name box.

 If you’re requesting prayer for someone else, please only use their first initial, and keep their details general enough that they are not easily identified.
-The Lord knows who we are paying for, even if we don’t have their name!
+The Lord knows who we are praying for, even if we don’t have their name!